shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

   }
 ```

-As you know every function needs a typed context as the first argument, here we have defined `InitBlog` as a type of our `init_blog` ctx.
+As you know, every function needs a typed context as the first argument.
+Here we have defined `InitBlog` as a type of our `init_blog` ctx.
 In the ctx type we have to define the account and the account will be provided by the client(caller of the function).

-in `InitBlog` there are 4 accounts:
+In `InitBlog` there are 4 accounts:

 - **blog_account**
   - init attribute to create/initialize a new account